Esri/ember-cli-amd/README.md

 * `ember build`

-*Note - there is a [pending PR](https://github.com/rwjblue/broccoli-string-replace/pull/2) to fix an issue with fingerprinting during the build pocess*
-*A temporary workaround, should it be an issue for you is to disable fingerprinting in your application*
+*Note - there is a pending PR for a dependency to fix an issue with fingerprinting during the build pocess* *A temporary workaround, should it be an issue for you is to disable fingerprinting in your application*
 ```javascript
 var app = new EmberApp({